Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2

-Here we want to further analyze the quantum critical point (QCP) and surrounding region where the two phases meet and merge into one with coexisting order parameters of both types throughout the whole field range.
 The zeroes of the transition temperature in Eq.~(\ref{eq:tcr}) are approached at the two quantum critical fields $h_\text{cr}^\pm$ when the denominator diverges, i.e. $\zeta_a(h_\text{cr}^\pm)\rightarrow -1$ (negative because $\hde <0$ due to m$_{a1}<0$).
-Their precise values may be read off from Fig.~\ref{fig:tm-h0}(a) obtained from Eqs.~(\ref{eq:boundary}) and~(\ref{eq:tcr}) but we also may derive closed expressions for the quantum critical fields.
-Setting $\zeta_a=-1$ (corresponding to vanishing $T_\text{cr}$ in Eq.~(\ref{eq:boundary})) we arrive at the condition \bea 2\barxi_\De^2-(\rho_m\xi_h^Q+\rho_Q\xi_h^m)+(\xi_\De^m+\xi_\De^Q)=1 \eea In lowest order in $h'=h/\De\ll 1$ we find $\xi_h^m=\kappa\xi_\De^m/h'$ and $\xi_h^Q=\kappa^{-1}\xi_\De^Qh'$, therefore $\barxi_h=\barxi_\De$ independent of $h'$ to this order.
-Here we defined $\kappa=m_{a1}/(2{m'_a}^2)$ as a measure of the relative strength of diagonal and non-diagonal dipolar matrix elements (Eq.~(\ref{eq:matqua})).
-The resulting quadratic equation delivers the critical fields of the two QCP's as
+Their precise values may be read off from Fig.~\ref{fig:tm-h0}(a) obtained from Eqs.~(\ref{eq:boundary}) and~(\ref{eq:tcr}) but we also may derive closed expressions for the critical fields.
+Setting $\zeta_a=-1$ (corresponding to vanishing $T_\text{cr}$ in Eq.~(\ref{eq:boundary})) we arrive at the condition